Jabril09/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1 - Sign into portal.azure.com and create a resourse group called RG-LAB-02.
+Make the rigion US west 3 and then click create and review
 - Step 2 - Create a Virtual machine (VM) and put it in the same resourse group you just created.
+Name the virtual machine VM1, windows 10 pro.
+2 vcpus and make user name labuser and password whatever you want it to be , but please remember it and write it down!then click creat and review.
 - Step 3 -
 - Step 4 -
 - Step 5 -